Nine News: Today Early News

 Today Early News is a half-hour bulletin airing at 5:00 am on weekdays, presented from TCN studios in North Sydney by Jayne Azzopardi.

 Originally pre-recorded, the bulletin began as the "AM Edition" of Qantas Inflight News, a daily update for passengers.
 Early morning bulletins were introduced in the early 1990s under the titles Daybreak and later National Nine Early News.
-In 2003, the early morning bulletins were discontinued when Today Early News was extended to begin at 6:00 am.
+In 2003, the early morning bulletins were discontinued when Today was extended to begin at 6:00 am.
 The bulletin, which was presented by Sharyn Ghidella and Chris Smith, briefly resumed at 6:00 am in February 2005 before being cancelled again in July 2005.
 Presenters, including Amber Sherlock, Alicia Loxley, Belinda Russell, Julie Snook, Lara Vella and Alex Cullen anchored the bulletin at various times.
 In mid-2014, Snook replaced Russell but was promoted to the sports department two years later, with Vella assuming the role.

 In October 2014, the bulletin underwent changes after its contract with Qantas ended.
 It rebranded as Nine News: Early Edition, featuring a Nine News feed and finance/weather tickers.
 The segment included a review of newspaper front pages (e.g., The Australian, The Courier-Mail, and The Advertiser) and transitioned from pre-recorded to live crosses.

 In April 2024, the bulletin was renamed Today Early News to align with the Today brand, mirroring a similar rebrand by Seven News.

 9News Morning

-9News Morning airs at 11:30 am on weekdays, presented from TCN studios in North Sydney by Deborah Knight.
+9News Morning airs at 11:30 am on weekdays, presented from TCN studios in North Sydney by Deborah Knight (Monday–Thursday) and Kate Creedon (Friday).
 Fill-in presenters include Kate Creedon, Alison Piotrowski and Mark Burrows.

 Originally titled National Nine Morning News, the bulletin has aired since 1981, first hosted by Eric Walters.
 It expanded to one hour on 4 May 2009.
 From 2004 to 2008, it was branded Morning Edition and later AM Edition until May 2009.

 Local editions previously aired in Perth (March–December 2014) and Queensland (2014–2017).
 The Queensland edition provided updates during daylight saving on the southeast coast but was axed in October 2017.